40 MILLION PEOPLE GLOBALLY ARE TRAPPED IN MODERN DAY SLAVERY

-The extent of human trafficking, either in Canada or internationally, is difficult to assess due to the hidden nature of these offences, the reluctance of victims and witnesses to come forward to law enforcement and the difficulty of identifying victims in practice.
+The national and global extent of human trafficking is difficult to assess due to the hidden nature of these offenses, the reluctance of victims and witnesses to come forward to law enforcement, and the difficulty of identifying victims in practice.